Antitrust Compliance Guide

 Once formed, the group will initially meet to confirm the scope and objectives through consensus, and set an action plan.
 GMG will provide mentoring to guide new Working Group leaders.

 - Working Group decisions are made based on consensus.

 - Working Group projects must aim at enabling greater collaboration, standardization, and operational excellence throughout the global mining industry.

 - Participation in Working Groups is voluntary.
 Working Group participants must be representative of all affected stakeholders.
 Where applicable, representatives of existing standards organizations or regulators should be invited to participate.

 - Working Groups should agree at the onset on a schedule of meetings and calls.
-GMSG recommends that all groups meet at least once every two months (in person or via phone, online meeting, etc).
+GMG recommends that all groups meet at least once every two months (in person or via phone, online meeting, etc).

 - Working Group objectives must be continually re-visited/reviewed/challenged and be a core part of the communication to ensure all stakeholders are on the same page.

 - Working Group Leaders participate on the GMG Governing Council, and collaborate with other working groups to ensure projects are aligned.